MinzhiHuang/MinzhiChloeHuang/README.md

-👋 Hi, I’m Chloe (Minzhi)
+-👋 Hi, I’m Chloe (Minzhi)
-🤩 I am a passionate sinor statistics student at Simon Fraser University 👀 A girl who loves coding and is a tech fan
+-🤩 I am a passionate Master of Data Science student at the University of British Columbia -👀 A girl who loves coding and is a tech fan
-🌱 Continuous Learning; Life Long Learner
+-🌱 Continuous Learning; Life Long Learner
-📫 How to reach me: chloe018@student.ubc.ca
+-📫 How to reach me: chloe018@student.ubc.ca

 ✨ One sentence I like regarding statistics: “All knowledge is, in the final analysis, history.
 All sciences are, in the abstract, mathematics.
 All judgments are, in their rationale, statistics.” - C.R.Rao